simsekergun/fem_ring_modesolver/README.md

 </p>

-(a) Effective indices vs. excitation wavelength and (b) integrated dispersions of the first two modes, assuming a pump wavelength of 1060 nm for a Si$_3$N$_4$ ring resonator surrounded by SiO$_2$.
-Solid and dashed curves are the outputs of approaches 1 and 2, respectively.
+*(a) Effective indices vs. excitation wavelength and (b) integrated dispersions of the first two modes, assuming a pump wavelength of 1060 nm for a Si₃N₄ ring resonator surrounded by SiO₂.
+Solid and dashed curves are the outputs of approaches 1 and 2, respectively.*
 <p align="center">
   <img src="figures/figure_integrated_dispersion.png" width="600">
 </p>